No mode cookie

 Layout: Bill Perez, Tony Sgroi, Z.T.
 Jablecki, C.L.
 Hartman, Earl Martin, Jim Tutwiler

-Backgrounds: F. Montealegre, Harvard Pennington, Robert Gentle, Peter Van Elk, Leo Swenson
+Backgrounds: F. Montealegre, Harvard Pennington, Robert Gentle, Peter Van Elk, Leo

 Shadow of the Condor